moshfeu/youtube-mp3-downloader/README.md

 # Youtube MP3 Downloader

-Youtube MP3 Downloader is a module which allows to specify YouTube videos from which the audio data should be extracted, converted to MP3, and stored on disk.
+Youtube MP3 Downloader is a module which allows to specify YouTube videos from which the audio data should be extracted, converted to different audio and video formats, and stored on disk.

 ### 🎉<span style="color: green">In this repository you can find more features</span> 🎉